qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 By right clicking on a request you can:

- * :guilabel:`Open URL` which will open the URL in your defaul browser.
+ * :guilabel:`Open URL` which will open the URL in your default browser.
  * :guilabel:`Copy URL`
  * :guilabel:`Copy As cURL` to use it in the terminal.
  * :guilabel:`Copy as JSON` will copy the whole log from one request.